With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MorePremier Psychiatry is a mental health clinic in Orland Park, Illinois, located at 10745 165th Street, 60467.
 Premier Psychiatry offers outpatient treatment.
-Premier Psychiatry provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, children / adolescents and young adults.
-Premier Psychiatry also supports active duty military, people with PTSD and LGBT.
-Some other services provided by Premier Psychiatry include chronic disease/illness management, intensive case management and suicide prevention services.
+Premier Psychiatry provides behavior modification, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Premier Psychiatry also supports veterans, seniors or older adults and people with serious mental illness.
+Some other services provided by Premier Psychiatry include intensive case management, education services and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.